Skip to content

 Rigel B

-Rigel B has an apparent magnitude of 6.7, which would make the star easily visible in small telescopes if it were not so close to Rigel A. As it is about 440 times fainter than its neighbour, Rigel B is difficult to see in telescopes with apertures smaller than 6-inch.
+Beta Orionis B has an apparent magnitude of 6.7, just below unaided eye visibility (mag.
+6.5).
+It would be easy to spot in small telescopes if it were not so close to the luminous Rigel.
+Since it is about 440 times fainter than its neighbour, Rigel B is difficult to see in telescopes with apertures smaller than 6 inches.

-The binary system is separated from the primary component by 9.5 arcseconds, or more than 2,200 astronomical units.
-It has a similar proper motion to Rigel A. The two have an orbital period of at least 18,000 years.
+The binary system Beta Orionis Ba/Bb is separated from the primary component by 9.5 arcseconds, corresponding to a physical distance of more than 2,200 astronomical units (Earth – Sun distances).
+The system has a similar proper motion to the main star, Rigel A. Rigel and Rigel B have an orbital period of at least 18,000 years.

-Rigel B is a double-lined spectroscopic binary (SB2), which means that spectral lines from both stars are visible.
-Based on the periodic changes in the lines, the two components are believed to have an orbital period of 9.86 days.
+Rigel B is a double-lined spectroscopic binary star (SB2), which means that spectral lines from both components are visible.
+Based on the periodic changes in the lines, the two stars are believed to have an orbital period of 9.86 days.
 Both stars are hot and have a spectral classification of about B9.
 They are believed to form a triple star system with Rigel C.

 Rigel C